Using Google Analytics’ new SEO reports to improve conversion rates

 Recently Google Analytics added a new report section, Search Engine Optimisation.
-This isn’t just for “the SEO guy”, it can inform your whole site design and increase your conversion rates.
+This isn’t just for “the SEO person”, it can inform your whole site design and increase your conversion rates.

 The Queries report shows how often your site was seen in Google search results for specific keywords and its average position.
 Similarly, the Landing Page Report shows how many times each individual page from your site was featured in a search result.

-For example, the query page below, for a lawnmower retailer, shows that the site was featured in Google search results approximately 1,600 times for the phrase “Lawnmowers” and that this generated 35 clicks.
+For example, a query for a lawnmower retailer, shows that the site was featured in Google search results approximately 1,600 times for the phrase “Lawnmowers” and that this generated 35 clicks.

 The Average Position stat has recently been updated.
 It is now calculated from your average top position in any search; if your site features multiple times in one search, lower listings are now ignored in this calculation.